hardening-kubernetes/from-scratch/README.md

 1. Launch too many pods
 2. Launch pods that consume too many CPU/RAM shares
+3. Launch pods that consume all available disk space and/or inodes.

 #### Level 2 Hardening

 In order to provide the proper boundaries around workloads and their resources, using separate namespaces and corresponding resource quotas can prevent the "Level 1" issues.